 In addition to the above measures, the Group has also posted green messages and water conservation labels to remind staff to avoid unnecessary water consumption.
+The Group's total freshwater consumption has decreased by approximately 53.00% from approximately 3.00 m3 in 2019 to approximately 1.41 m3 in 2020.
+This was mainly caused by the relocation of the office.
 The Group's water consumption performances were as follows:

-Consump otion
+Consumption

-Indicator Unit 2019 2018
+Indicator Unit 2020 2019

-Freshwater m^3 3.00 N/A
+Freshwater m^3 1.41 3.00

-Freshwater consumption intensity m3/employee 0.09 N/A
+Freshwater consumption intensity m3/employee 0.05 0.09

 Apart from domestic water consumed in office areas, the Group has also consumed distilled water for drinking purposes.
-During the Reporting Period, we have consumed 6.39 tonnes (2018: 8.75 tonnes) of drinking water.
+During the Reporting Period, we have consumed 4.02 tonnes (2019: 6.39 tonnes) of drinking water.